USA NATIONAL PARKS & MONUMENTS

-Yellowstone NP: was the world's first national park.
+Yellowstone National Park: was the world's first national park.

-Craters of the Moon NM: this monument is over 1,100 square miles (or 750,000+ acres) which is roughly the size of Rhode Island.
+Craters of the Moon National Monument: this monument is over 1,100 square miles (or 750,000+ acres) which is roughly the size of Rhode Island.
 The lava flows that make up the bulk of the monument can clearly be seen from space.

-Hagerman Fossil Beds NM: contains the largest concentration of Hagerman horse fossils in North America.
+Hagerman Fossil Beds National Monument: contains the largest concentration of Hagerman horse fossils in North America.

-Great Basin NP: is home to some of the oldest trees on Earth.
+Great Basin National Park: is home to some of the oldest trees on Earth.
 The rare Great Basin bristlecone pine grows in isolated groves near the tree line, where it can survive for 4,000 years or more under extremely harsh conditions.

-Tule Springs Fossil Beds NM: this monument is the first National Park Service monument to be specifically dedicated to the preservation, public education, and scientific study of Ice Age fossils.
+Tule Springs Fossil Beds National Monument: this monument is the first National Park Service monument to be specifically dedicated to the preservation, public education, and scientific study of Ice Age fossils.

-Glacier NP: this scenic park is part of the world’s first international peace park.
+Glacier National Park: this scenic park is part of the world’s first international peace parks.
 The vision for the park was to celebrate peace and friendship between the United States and Canada.

-Yellowstone NP: the highest point in the park is 11,358 ft. at Eagle Peak and the lowest point in the park is 5,282 ft. at Reese Creek.
+Yellowstone National Park: the highest point in the park is 11,358 ft. at Eagle Peak and the lowest point in the park is 5,282 ft. at Reese Creek.

-Little Bighorn Battlefield NM: preserves the site of the June 25 and 26, 1876, Battle of the Little Bighorn.
+Little Bighorn Battlefield National Monument: preserves the site of the June 25 and 26, 1876, Battle of the Little Bighorn.

-Grand Tetons NP: the Teton Range is thought to be the youngest mountain range in the Rocky Mountains, with its formation beginning between six and nine million years ago.
+Grand Tetons National Park: the Teton Range is thought to be the youngest mountain range in the Rocky Mountains, with its formation beginning between six and nine million years ago.

-Yellowstone NP: has between 1000 and 3000 earthquakes annually.
+Yellowstone National Park: has between 1000 and 3000 earthquakes annually.
 There are also more than 300 active geysers and more than 290 waterfalls within the park.

-Fossil Butte NM: preserves the best paleontological record of Cenozoic aquatic communities in North America and possibly the world.
+Fossil Butte National Monument: preserves the best paleontological record of Cenozoic aquatic communities in North America and possibly the world.

-Black Canyon of the Gunnison NP: standing 2,250 feet tall from river to rim, Black Canyon’s Painted Wall is the tallest cliff in Colorado and the third tallest in the lower 48, after El Cap and Notch Peak.
+Black Canyon of the Gunnison National Park: standing 2,250 feet tall from the river to rim, Black Canyon’s Painted Wall is the tallest cliff in Colorado and the third tallest in the lower 48, after El Cap and Notch Peak.

-Great Sand Dunes NP: protects the tallest sand dunes in North America, including the legendary Star Dune which rises to 755 feet.
+Great Sand Dunes National Park: protects the tallest sand dunes in North America, including the legendary Star Dune which rises to 755 feet.

-Mesa Verde NP: there are over 4,000 archaeological sites and over 600 cliff dwellings of the Pueblo people within the park.
+Mesa Verde National Park: there are over 4,000 archaeological sites and over 600 cliff dwellings of the Pueblo people within the park.
 It remains the only cultural park in the National Park System.

 Colorado National Monument: the monument's area was first explored by John Otto, who settled in Grand Junction in the early 20th century.
 Soon Otto began building trails on the plateau and into the canyons.
 As word spread about his work, the city of nearby Grand Junction sent a delegation to investigate.
 The delegation returned praising both Otto's work and the scenic beauty of the wilderness area, and the local newspaper began lobbying to make it a National Park.

-Dinosaur National Monument: the monument contains over 800 paleontological sites.
+Dinosaur National Monument: this monument contains over 800 paleontological sites.

 Florissant Fossil Beds National Monument: the Florissant Formation is known for its fossilized leaves and the impressions they made.
 There are also specimens of fruits, seeds, cones, and flowers.